gwhthompson/mela_parser/README.md

 ## Current Status

-🚧 **In Active Development** - Multiple extraction approaches are being tested and refined.
-See `scripts/` directory for experimental implementations.

-**Latest Approach**: Chapter-based extraction with GPT-5-nano for optimal accuracy and cost.
+✅ **Production Ready** - Chapter-based extraction with async parallel processing for optimal speed and accuracy.